Top Boy: Critical reception and viewership

 Top Boy received positive feedback from critics.
-The first two series premiered with 1 million viewers and managed to maintain its audience share over the course of its two-year run.
+The first two series premiered with 1 million viewers and maintained its audience share over the course of its two-year run.
 Tom Sutcliffe, writing in the Independent, said, "The drama involved virtually no preaching at all, but a sense of morality was everywhere, as bad conscience flickered in the face of the toughest characters and grief hit the culpable and the blameless alike.
 Best of all, it always found a little time for something other than plot, whether it was banter on stairwells or the melancholy beauty of the city at night.
 Seriously good television."

 The Netflix revival series was met with greater acclaim for its performances, emotional depth, soundtrack, writing, and bigger scope and scale.
 Rebecca Nicholson, writing in the Guardian, described the third series as "more violent, more gripping and more shocking than ever".
 Ellen E Jones, also of the Guardian, praised the fourth series, writing that the series "always leaves you guessing", and Leila Latif hailed the fifth and final season as an ending that "rivals the very best of television".